menu

 Content that is either generated or modified with the help of AI – images, audio or video files (for example deepfakes) – need to be clearly labelled as AI generated so that users are aware when they come across such content.

-The AI Act should be published in the Official Journal of the European Union in June-July 2024.
+The EU AI Act was published in the Official Journal (OJ) of the European Union on 12 July 2024.

 The structure of the new AI Office